-EDUC-K 343 Education of the Socially and Emotionally Disturbed I (3 cr.)
+EDUC-K 343 Introduction to Behavior and Classroom Management (3 cr.)
 P: Department consent.
 Admission to the Teacher Education Program.
-A basic survey of the field of emotional disturbance and social maladjustment.
-Definitions, classifications, characteristics, and diagnostic and treatment procedures are discussed from a psycho-educational point of view.
+An overview of behavioral theories, trauma-informed practices, and social-emotional learning (SEL).
+Definitions, classifications, characteristics, diagnostic and treatment and intervention options are discussed.
+The course includes an overview of classroom management for effective classroom instruction, prevention efforts, and intervention for emotional and behavioral challenges.